magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 ### Suggested workaround

 <div class="bs-callout bs-callout-warning" markdown="1">
 The third step of the following procedure can be highly time-consuming, and Magento performance will be degraded while the workaround is in progress.
+However, you can run `catalog:image:resize` on your staging server to avoid the downtime in your production environment.
+After you've done that, copy the resized images to `pub/media/catalog/product/cache/*` on your production server.
 </div>

 To prevent Magento from resizing images after updgrade, you must include `<frame>0</frame>` within that image definition in `view.xml`.